fred9076/OPFA_matlab/README.md

 # RZPFA_matlab
 A demo of Gotcha Large Scence data imaging via RZPFA3

-When using this code please cite the relevant paper below:
+When using this code please cite the relevant papers below:

     [1] Hu, Ruizhi, et al. "Refocusing and Zoom-In Polar Format Algorithm for Curvilinear Spotlight SAR Imaging on Arbitrary Region of Interest."
 IEEE Transactions on Geoscience and Remote Sensing 57.10 (2019): 7995-8012